IRAN – Yazd

 Incident of the Mubahalah.
 In the Hijri year 10 (AD 631/32) a Christian envoy from Najran (now in southern Saudi Arabia) came to Muhammad to argue which of the two parties erred in its doctrine concerning Jesus (ʿĪsā).
 After likening Jesus’ miraculous birth to Adam’s (ʾĀdam) creation —who was born to neither a mother nor a father — and when the Christians did not accept the Islamic doctrine about Jesus, Muhammad was instructed to call them to Mubahalah where each party should ask God to destroy the false party and their families.
 Sunni historians mention Muhammad, Fatimah, Hasan and Husayn as the participants, and some agree with the Shi’i tradition that Ali was among them.

 Reign of Muawiyah.
-According to the Shi’ah, Husayn was the third Imam for a period of ten years after the death of his brother Hasan in AD 669.
+According to the Shi’ah, Husayn was the third Imam for ten years after the death of his brother Hasan in AD 669.
 All of this time except the last six months coincided with the caliphate of Mu’awiyah.
-After the peace treaty with Hasan, Mu’awiyah set out with his troops to Kufa, where at a public surrender ceremony Hasan rose and reminded the people that he and Husayn were the only grandsons of Muhammad, and that he had surrendered the reign to Mu’awiyah in the best interest of the community.
+After the peace treaty with Hasan, Mu’awiyah set out with his troops to Kufa, where at a public surrender ceremony Hasan rose and reminded the people that he and Husayn were the only grandsons of Muhammad and that he had surrendered the reign to Mu’awiyah in the best interest of the community.

 Iraqis turned to Hasan’s younger brother, Husayn, concerning an uprising, Husayn instructed them to wait as long as Muawiyah was alive due to Hasan’s peace treaty with him.
 Later on, however, and before his death, Muawiyah named his son Yazid as his successor.